thephpleague/oauth1-client/README.md

 Adding support for other providers is trivial.
 The library requires PHP 5.3+ and is PSR-2 compatible.

+## IMPORTANT NOTE ON BITBUCKET SUPPORT
+[This fork](https://github.com/igorsantos07/oauth1-client)'s main purpose is to retrieve user email from the BitBucket API.
+The best way to do this was to upgrade to User API 2.0, what means repositories will not be fetched together with the user details.
+Be warned!

+That said, repository details should not be hard to fetch if needed - probably, it's a PR away ;)

 ### Third-Party Providers

 If you would like to support other providers, please make them available as a Composer package, then link to them